bhawna-kapoor/WeatherApp/README.md

 # WeatherApp
-The weather app will show the weather information that it will get from the API [https://openweathermap.org/].
+A weather app that shows the weather stats based on the user's location using real-time API [https://openweathermap.org/].

 * Icon that shows the weather status,
 * The temperature value (18°C) in Celsius unit,